The Near-Term Future of Legal Tech: What Firms Should Prepare For

 • where small and mid-sized firms can gain the most; and

-• what you can start doing now to avoid being caught off guard.
+• what you can start doing now to avoid being caught off guard — starting with how to choose legal case management software.

 Trend 1: AI moves from novelty to infrastructure